 They mold their life to fit their partners’, changing it completely and unreasonably.
 Why does this happen?

-Dependent people don’t see themselves as two independent people who share their lives with each other.
+Dependent people don’t see themselves as independent people who share their lives with another person.
 They see the relationship as two individuals who melt into one being.

-When their happiness or sadness starts to depend on how another person acts, they find ourselves with a big problem.
+When their happiness or sadness starts to depend on how another person acts, they find themselves with a big problem.

 Suddenly, they give up being the owner of their emotions.
 This is a great responsibility that the other person starts to take on.